Laying the Foundation for a Healthy Life

 Early learning sets the foundation for success1

 Students with limited reading abilities have a harder time keeping up across multiple subjects (including math, science, and other languages), and those who fall behind in the early grades often stay behind.
-Thus, early intervention is critical for children who are struggling with reading.1
+Educational attainment is associated with better quality of life and longer life expectancy, and students who have fallen behind by the end of 3rd grade are less likely to finish high school or attend college.
+Thus, early intervention is critical for children who struggle with reading to promote health over their life course.1,3,4,5,6

 Emotional and mental well-being are integral to overall health